 Milt's account of Liberation was one of the most colorful but accurate in every detail.
 According to Milt, Stalag IV-B was abandoned by the German guards just before the arrival of the Red Army.
 A Russian general riding a white horse, nothing less, rode into camp yelling to the four winds that everyone was free to go.
 The epilogue is part of the film Milt, which I called A Soldier's Dream, inspired by the title of the poem Milt wrote about the war.
 In that poem, the soldier questions his memories and his feelings.
 You see, Milt was a pacifist; he didn't believe in war but saw now another alternative than being there to fight the horrors of war. -"Can you see the contradiction in terms?" he asked me once.
 Of course, I did.

 Milt died in March 2020.
 I often think of him, as the soldier, and the time-travel companion.
 Today is one of those days, and I wish he were here.
 Our movie will have to do.

-Milton Feldman, 95, formerly of New Rochelle, N.Y., died on March 2, 2020.
-He was born on May 4, 1924, to the late Jacob and Bessie (nee Lucas) Feldman in New York.
-He served in the US Army from 1942-1945.
-He was a retired Certified Public Accountant.
+Milton Feldman, 95, formerly of New Rochelle, N.Y., was the son of Jacob and Bessie (nee Lucas) Feldman of Brooklyn, New York.
+Feldman served in the US Army from 1942-1945.
+He was a Certified Public Accountant.
 Milton was predeceased by his former wife, Shirley Feldman, in 2006 and his daughter, Leslie Jill Feldman, in 1970.
 He is survived by his wife, Renee Bauer of Pleasanton, CA, and his son, Robert Allen Feldman.